-The data are reviewed and revised as needed to eliminate duplicate information and to obtain additional information as necessary.
-The review process is then documented and filed with the Effluent Management (EM) Group File Plan.
+Data are reviewed and revised as needed to eliminate duplicate information and to obtain additional information as necessary.
+The review process is then documented and filed with the Effluent Management (EM) Program File Plan #4101.

 Potential release fractions for radionuclides are based on the physical form of the radionuclide as shown in Table 2.
 Radionuclides present as sealed sources or in sealed, unvented U.S. Department of Transportation-compliant shipping containers are assumed to be unavailable for release under normal conditions.